 It shows that the United States can cook with the best chefs around the globe.
 We are world-class culinarians!
 This should be very inspiring to the next generation of young American chefs.

 How has the Bocuse d’Or changed since you competed in 1999?

 The competition has garnered so much more attention since 1999, and the level of the competition gets harder and harder every year.
 Couple that with the influence of molecular culinary techniques and the result is food that is highly refined, technical and conceptualized.
 However, at the end of the day it’s still the best tasting food that wins.

 What are you looking forward to as Head Coach for the next team?

 I truly look forward to defending our title at the 2019 Bocuse d’Or, as well as the opportunity to bring more awareness, especially to young chefs.
 The experience as a culinary advisor to Philip Tessier in 2015 and assistant coach to Matthew Peters in 2017 has inspired me to continue with the team.
 I am both honored and humbled to take on the role of head coach.
 The chance to build the team from the ground up, to foster a tight sense of camaraderie and bring all that to Lyon to defend our title is a challenge that I relish and am eager to embrace.
 As Chef Thomas Keller said, we are starting a dynasty.

 We are incredibly honored to be the recipient of a fundraising campaign by Chef Roland Henin, who has mentored so many esteemed chefs in the US.
-During the month of May, proceeds from the pre-sale of his book, Roland G. Henin: 50 Years of Mentoring Great American Chefs, will be donated to ment’or.
+Proceeds from the pre-sale of his book, Roland G. Henin: 50 Years of Mentoring Great American Chefs, will be donated to ment’or.
 Please support his beautiful book, with a forward by Chef Thomas Keller and stories from mentees and colleagues of Master Chef Henin, and us!

 If you would like to support our programs and young chefs with a direct donation, please click on the Learn More button below!